Winslow Township High School: Sports

 The Winslow Township High School Eagles participate in the Olympic Conference, which is comprised of public and private high schools located in Burlington and Camden counties, and operates under the supervision of the New Jersey State Interscholastic Athletic Association.
 With 953 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group 3 for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The football team competes in the Independence Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group IV South for football for 2022–2024.
+The football team competes in the Independence Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group IV South for football for 2024–2026, which included schools with 890 to 1,298 students.

 Winslow Township High School hosted games as part of the 2004 Lamar Hunt U.S. Open Cup soccer tournament.

 In spring 2006, Winslow Township created an ice hockey club team for students of Winslow Township High School, playing competitive hockey in the South Jersey league out of the Flyers Skatezone in Voorhees, New Jersey.
 In fall 2006 and early 2007, Winslow Ice Hockey competed in the Independent High School league out of the Vineland Ice Arena in Vineland, New Jersey.

-The boys indoor track team won the Group IV state championship in 2003 and won in Group III in 2004.
-The girls team won the Group IV indoor track title in 2003 and in Group III in 2006, 2012-2015 and 2018–2020; the 10 group titles won by the girls team is tied for the most of any school in the state.
+The boys indoor / winter track team won the Group IV state championship in 2003 and won in Group III in 2004.
+The girls team won the Group IV indoor track title in 2003 and in Group III in 2006, 2012-2015 and 2018–2020; the program's 10 group titles is tied for the most of any school in the state.